SbRhubarbPie/PieBoard/Journal.md

 # July 18, 2025
   Because I am inexperienced I ended up destroying the usb C port connections on my board, meaning I have to transfer the microcontroller to one of the spare boards I have.
 I tried to use my hot air station but the smd microcontroller was just too big so I ended up ordering a hot plate.
+  **Total time spent today: 3hr**

 # July 23, 2025
   Hotplate arrived and I transfered the microcontroller to my spare board.
 I finally got the microcontroller to connect to my pc and am now going to finish soldering the rest of the components onto the new board
+  **Total time spent today: 3hr**

+# July 24, 2025
+  Put on all of the diodes and started testing firmware and the keys, I had an issue where multiple keys were being pressed from one key but it was because I was using solder wire to jump the key and not actual keyswitches.
+I ended up using POG to test the board but am looking to actually implement fully custom code.
+  **Total time spent today: 7hr**